goblint/bench/setjmp/README.md

 > make test

-To run only those tests that are associated with setjmp/longjmp, one can execute

-> ruby scripts/update_suite.rb group longjmp

 In order to run one specific example, one may run

 > ./regtest.sh 66 NN

-where NN is the number at the beginning of the testcase in folder 6.
+where `NN` is the number at the beginning of the testcase in folder `tests/regression/66-longjmp/NN-one.c`.
 One may then inspect a visual representation of the results by serving the `result` directory and accessing it via a browser.
-For details, one can refer to https://goblint.readthedocs.io/en/latest/user-guide/inspecting/
+For details, refer to https://goblint.readthedocs.io/en/latest/user-guide/inspecting/

-All these examples have a very short runtime.

 # `Libpng` example